 \subsection{Steady-state laboratory test results}

-Tables \ref{ta:AC-results-210-240} and \ref{ta:DC-results-210-240} show the heat pump's steady-state laboratory performance data on AC and DC, respectively.
-These tables include the test condition (from Table \ref{ta:AHRI-210-240}), the thermal capacity delivered by the unit, the indoor and outdoor power consumption, the total power consumption and the COP.
+Table \ref{ta:AC-DC-results-210-240} shows the heat pump's steady-state laboratory performance data on AC and DC, respectively.
+This table includes the test condition (from Table \ref{ta:AHRI-210-240}), thermal capacity delivered by the unit, indoor and outdoor power consumption, total power consumption, and system COP.
 The system COP was calculated as

-where $\dot{Q}_\text{indoor}$ (kW) denotes the rate of heat transfer from the refrigerant to the indoor air (positive in heating mode, negative in cooling mode), $\dot{Q}_\text{in,fan}$ (kW) denotes the rate of heat transfer from the indoor fan to the indoor air (positive in both heating and cooling modes; assumed equal to $\dot{W}_\text{in,fan}$), $\dot{W}_\text{in,fan}$ (kW) denotes the indoor fan input power, $\dot{W}_\text{out,fan}$ (kW) denotes the outdoor fan input power, and $\dot{W}_\text{comp}$ (kW) denotes the compressor input power.
-The $\dot W$ terms are all positive in both heating and cooling modes.
+{where $\dot{Q}_\text{indoor}$ (kW) denotes the rate of heat transfer from the refrigerant to the indoor air (positive in heating mode, negative in cooling mode), $\dot{Q}_\text{in,fan}$ (kW) denotes the rate of heat transfer from the indoor fan to the indoor air (positive in both heating and cooling modes; assumed equal to $\dot{W}_\text{in,fan}$), $\dot{W}_\text{in,fan}$ (kW) denotes the indoor fan input power, $\dot{W}_\text{out,fan}$ (kW) denotes the outdoor fan input power, and $\dot{W}_\text{comp}$ (kW) denotes the compressor input power.
+The $\dot W$ terms are all positive in both heating and cooling modes.}

 Figure \ref{fig:energy-balance} shows that refrigerant-side and air-side thermal capacity measurements agreed to within $\pm$6\% error under all test conditions on both AC and DC, as required by AHRI Standard 210/240.
 The AC test data had a mean absolute percent error of 4\% between the refrigerant-side and air-side measurements.
 The DC test data had a mean absolute percent error of 2.5\%.
 This builds confidence that thermal capacity was measured accurately.